 Baleno in its 8 year of production hardly able to manage to get close to 4,062 units in 2003/04, while it remained dangling around 2,000 units a year, in its entire life span.
 Liana in its first year of production did managed to get close to 6,000 units, but in its last 8 years of production sold only 6,127 units (averaging just 765 units a year).
 In its final two years, Liana sold only 164 units in 2012/13, and 161 units in 2013/14 averaging just 13 units a month!

-Ciaz on the other hand is yet to embrace our roads as its happy to stay at the showroom floors.
+Ciaz on the other hand, despite being a very good car, stayed at the showroom floors and was never able to sell in considerable numbers.
 Considering this, a cheaper and affordable sedan like the Margalla which was reliable, extremely inexpensive to maintain, and performed like a real workhorse will always be missed.

 The Margalla came equipped with a 1300cc engine under its hood and had a power packed option called the GLX available in its lineup.
-The Margalla GLX if offered today as a brand new car with a price tag around that of Wagon R, would probably end the chapter of every other Suzuki currently on offer.
+Margalla GLX if offered today as a brand new car with a fuel injected engine, packed with goodies such as ABS, airbags & price tag around that of Wagon R, would probably end the chapter of every other Suzuki currently on offer.

+Pak Suzuki could have even considered re-badging the Ciaz as a Margalla, as in case with the Cultus/ Celerio but they missed the opportunity.
 Is there any successful car from the past that you want to see running on our roads again as brand new?
-Let us know with your feedback.
+Let us know with your comments.

 A 3d animation professional with over 20 years of industry experience having served in leading organizations & production facilities of Pakistan, an avid car enthusiast and petrolhead with an affection to deliver writings to help shape opinions.
 Formerly written for PakWheels as well as major publications including Dawn.
 Founder of CarSpiritPK.com